-In Windows, each user account has associated personal folders, typically known as My Documents, My Music and so on.
+In Windows, each user account has associated personal folders, typically known as Documents, Music and so on.
 The Windows shell records each user's personal folders, in the following registry keys.

 However, in some cases, the registry value differs: